 of ex-offenders who are homeless are re-convicted within 1 year

-• 76% of our residents moved on to planned accommodation
+• 68% of our residents made positive moves to planned accommodation